Blog

 5. Be honest

 A more serious approach is to leave a meeting that is wasting your time by explaining that your presence does not add any value.
-Politely point out that the topics discussed do not concern you and that you are unable to contribute.
+Politely point out that the topics discussed do not concern you and that you are unable to contribute to the discussion.
 Make clear that you are acting in the best interest of the company and that your time would be better spent on your ongoing projects.

 Advantages: